cdonner/ha-voipms_sms/README.md

 # voipms_sms
-Home Assistant custom integration for sending SMS (text) messages via Voip.ms REST Api
+Home Assistant custom integration for sending SMS (text) and MMS (photo snapshot) messages via Voip.ms REST Api

 ## Prerequisites
 - Voip.ms account with a DID that has SMS turned on